-Lotta Stöver works as a student and media artist in the Digital Media program of University of the Arts in Bremen.
-Her works are growing in the fields of new media, art, technologies, research and simulations.
-Driven by a strong interest in the intersections and interdependencies of all phenomena and matters aligning, disobeying, transforming and mutating along with (new) techno-*-logies, her works evolve in various media as installations, electronics and publications.
+Lotta Stöver’s work is growing in the fields of new media, art, technologies, research and simulations.
+Driven by a strong interest in the intersections and interdependencies of all phenomena and matters aligning, disobeying, transforming and mutating along with (new) techno-*-Logies, her works evolve in various media as installations, electronics and publications.

-Her most recent work, Indisposable (2019-2020) investigates the spatiality of plastics and the politics they hold in spaces as partaking materials.
-Emerging from a plastic sheet, that is stimulated by multiple wind-producing machines from below, together they enact the plastic sheet’s wave-like movements.
-The installation is conceptualised and built around concerns of plastics’ influential role in the realms of contemporary geology and ecology and aims at amplifying their powerful spatial-political agency.
-Along with the production of undulations, Indisposable focuses on the spatiality of plastics at the example of bodies of water.
+Her most recent work, Indisposable (2019-2020), investigates the spatiality of plastics and the politics they hold in spaces as partaking materials.
+Emerging from a plastic sheet that is stimulated by multiple wind-producing machines from below, together they enact the plastic sheet’s wave-like movements.
+The installation is conceptualised and built around concerns about plastics’ influential role in the realms of contemporary geology and ecology and aims at amplifying their powerful spatial-political agency.
+Along with the production of undulations, Indisposable focuses on the spatiality of plastics in the example of bodies of water.

 What is the intellectual process behind Indisposable?
 How did you come up with the idea?

-What fascinates you about plastics and how do you use it to communicate?
+What fascinates you about plastics, and how do you use them to communicate?